Repost from 2015. Edited, updated, and corrected.

-Regular readers know that a Catholic commenter by the name of Jaisen, real name Jason Jones, has left comments on Please Help Me Understand Why You Stopped Believing, Should a Christian Attend a Same-Sex Wedding?, and Why I Hate Jesus.
-I have deleted a number of his comments, after warning him that I would do so.
+Regular readers may remember that a Catholic commenter by the name of Jaisen, real name Jason Jones, left comments on Please Help Me Understand Why You Stopped Believing, Should a Christian Attend a Same-Sex Wedding?, and Why I Hate Jesus.
+I deleted a number of his comments, after warning him that I would do so.
 Finally, I banned him, blocking his IP address at the server level.
-So he could continue to leave comments, he spent much of today using an IP service that gives him a new, unblocked IP address.
+So he could continue to leave comments, he used an IP service that gave him a new, unblocked IP address.
 I banned about 10 IP addresses.

 From a quick read of your article it sounds as if you were in it for all the wrong reasons to begin with.
 I say that not to belittle your story, it’s just the impression I got.
 I don’t wish to argue, just recommend a few things.
 If you ever again have a yearning to know Jesus again, start at the beginning, not the 1500’s.
 Read the writings of first, second, third, etc., century Christians, e.g., St. Ignatius of Antioch, St. Polycarp, St. Justin, St. Irenaeus and others.
 True orthodoxy and orthopraxy resides in their writings.
 One of my favorite current authors is Scott Hahn; I highly recommend him.
 Peter Kreeft comes highly recommended as well.
 And if you ever again go in search of a church that takes seriously the teachings of Jesus, you’ll find a spiritual home like none other in the Catholic Church.
 Her doors are always open to you and yours.
 May God bless you on your journey!